GeoMop/Genie/doc/documentation.md

   after first inversion computation is possible to import to project file inversions/inversion_name/point_cloud_cut.xyz, which contains cut point cloud
 - in installation are included softwares Meshlab and Gmsh, which can be used for showing and editing of point clouds and meshes
-- if inversion ends with error "response for model with negative or zero resistivity is not defined" try increase value "lambda", this occurs when inversion problem has much variables but little measurements data

 ## Description of files in inversion directory
 - inv.conf - configuration of inversin